jimmy-nguyen-data-science/SF-COVID19-Vaccinations-pipeline/README.md

 ### - Architecture_diagrams

 - Create architecture diagram for data pipeline
-- Convert sample diagram to png
-- Finalize first architecture diagram draft
+- Finalize architecture diagram draft as png

+### - Final output
+- Final output is a PDF file of a dashboard created by Google's Data Studio Service

 ### - Macros